How important is regular servicing of my air conditioner

 If you ever switch on your air conditioning and start to feel unwell or notice any unusual odours, it may mean the quality of air being pushed through could be harbouring some unwelcome problems.

-In the case of a commercial building, have you ever noticed people sneezing frequently, coughing or suffering from watery eyes or constantly yawning?
+In the case of commercial air conditioning inside a building, have you ever noticed people sneezing frequently, coughing or suffering from watery eyes or constantly yawning?
 Some of the other symptoms people endure 9 to 5 inside an office are very common:

 - Stomach and digestive issues